conradkleinespel/rooster/README.md

 # Rooster

 Rooster is a simple password manager.
-It helps you save username/password combinations more through a friendly command-line interface.
+It helps you save username/password combinations through a friendly command-line interface.
+Rooster runs on Windows, MacOS and Linux.

 ![Rooster logo and headline](rooster.png)